Lamartio/Glyph/README.md

 - Bisecting `Dispose` --> TBA

 # So why is it called Glyph?
 The goal of Glyph is to realize simple view tree management for the major platforms: Android, iOS and the web browsers.
-In those paradigms are already a lot of words describing compositions: Module, Component, Branch, Element, Node etc..
+In those paradigms there are already a lot of words describing compositions: Module, Component, Branch, Element, Node etc..
 It is important that it should not conflict on any platform and it is favourable to have a short and simple name.
 Therefore I chose Glyph.

 # License
 Copyright 2019 Danny Lamarti